sjackman/thesis/tigmint.md

 JC implemented JupiterPlot and created the JupiterPlot figure.
 JB, SJMJ, and IB supervised the project and secured funding.
 All authors provided critical feedback of the manuscript, and read and approved the final manuscript.

-# Ethics approval and consent to participate

-Not applicable.

-# Competing interests

-The authors declare that they have no competing interests.

-# Consent for publication

-Not applicable.

 # Funding